Homes built and preserved with Habitat for Humanity East Central Ohio – So Far

-Over twenty-five years ago, our affiliate began with a small group of dedicated volunteers and their desire to eliminate poverty housing in our community.
-Today, we have served nearly 500 families, and have changed the face of many neighborhoods.
-Through the years we have maintained our unrelenting determination to end poverty housing by offering a hand up, not a hand out.
-But it takes all of us.
-None of what has been accomplished so far would have been possible without the support we have received from our generous donors and devoted volunteers.
-We are so thankful for every dollar donated, every ReStore donation and purchase and every hour of time given.
-As we look to the future, we remain excited about the opportunity to be a blessing to our partner families, to work tirelessly with volunteers and to continue transforming the communities we serve in East Central Ohio.
+In 1988, we began working locally with a small group of dedicated volunteers and their desire to eliminate poverty housing in our community.
+Today, we have served nearly 500 families and have changed the face of many neighborhoods.
+Through the years, we have maintained our unrelenting determination to offer families strength and stability by offering a hand up, not a hand out – but none of what has been accomplished so far would have been possible without the support we have received from our generous donors and devoted volunteers.
+We are so thankful for every dollar donated, every ReStore donation and purchase, and every hour of time given.
+As we look to the future, we remain excited about the opportunity to be a blessing to future homeowners, to work tirelessly with volunteers, and to continue transforming the communities of East Central Ohio.

-Since 1988, we have helped nearly 500 families achieve the dream of becoming homeowners.
+Since 1988, we have helped nearly 500 families achieve the dream of homeownership.
 Over 2,000 individuals live in the homes built and renovated by Habitat for Humanity volunteers and future homeowners in East Central Ohio.
 Approximately 1,700 of these individuals are children.

 Since our first Habitat for Humanity ReStore opened in Canton in 2005, over 3,000 tons of reusable materials have been diverted from landfills through merchandise sales and recycling.
 Now that we’ve opened our second ReStore in Canton, there are more opportunities to donate, shop, and save items from landfills.